 Big Creek Great Smoky Mountains National Park

 Directions:

 From I-40, take exit 451, Waterville.
-From NC, turn left at the bottom of the ramp, follow a short road, then turn left onto the bridge.
+Turn left at the bottom of the ramp, follow a short road, then turn left onto the bridge.
 From TN, turn right at the bottom onto the bridge.

 Follow the narrow winding road up to the Waterville power plant.
-Continue past the power plant, you'll cross a one lane bridge and a small park on the left.
+Continue past the power plant.
+You'll cross a one lane bridge and a small park on the left.
 Continue on this road until you reach an intersection.
 Cross over the intersection onto the gravel road.
-You'll a small park entrance sign indicating Big Creek.
-Follow this road all the way up to the parking lot.
+You'll see a small park entrance sign showing Big Creek.
+Follow this road to the main parking lot.

+Big Creek Great Smoky Mountains National Park